-Businesses use scenario planning to make assumptions on future events and how their respective business environments may change in response to those future events.
+Businesses use scenario planning to make assumptions about future events and how their respective business environments may change in response to those future events.
 Therefore, scenario planning identifies specific uncertainties – or different realities and how they might affect future business operations.
-Scenario planning attempts at better strategic decision making by avoiding two pitfalls: underprediction, and overprediction.
+Scenario planning attempts at better strategic decision making by avoiding two pitfalls: underprediction and overprediction.

 - Understanding scenario planning

 A story is just one description of one possible future, and it includes:

 - The current position of a business and the issues it is facing.